Growth Gaps for Quotients by Confined Subgroups: Introduction

-In the setup of Theorem \ref{MainThm}, we have $\omega_{H} \ge \omega_{G}-\omega_0/2>\omega_G/2$. \end{cor} This was proved in \cite{CGYZ} via completely different methods using conformal measure on boundary (but independent with the proof of (\ref{CoulonInequality})).
-However, we emphasize that the gap $\omega_{G/H} < \omega_{G}$ and $\omega_{H} > \omega_{G}2$, uniform over $H$ sharing the same confining set $P$, seems not be observed in the previous works.
+Under the assumption of Theorem \ref{MainThm}, we have \end{cor} This inequality $\omega_{H}>\omega_G/2$ was proved in \cite{CGYZ} via a completely different method using conformal measures on the boundary, and (\ref{CoulonInequality}) was established independently of that inequality.
+Thus, Theorem \ref{MainThm} offers an alternative proof.
+Moreover, we emphasize that the gaps $\omega_{G/H} < \omega_{G}$ and $\omega_{H} > \omega_{G}/2$, which are uniform over all confined subgroups $H$ sharing the same confining set $P$, appear not to have been observed in previous works.